BA (Birmingham), MPhil (Cambridge), DPhil (York)

 I came to Stirling from the University of York, where I completed my DPhil on John Wyclif under the supervision of Prof. Alastair Minnis.
-My main research interests lie in the Latin writings of John Wyclif, especially as they pertain to biblical exegesis and theology, and in scholastic theological writing more generally.
-I have recently developed an interest in medieval sacramental theology and its patristic foundations, and am currently working on a monograph on Wyclif's hermeneutic theory, and have recently translated a representative selection of his Latin works for Manchester University Press, which appeared this autumn (2019).
-This is the first collection of its kind, and the majority of texts included within it have not previously been translated into English.
-Find out about it here: https://manchesteruniversitypress.co.uk/9780719067648/.
+My main research interests lie in Wyclif's Latin works, especially as they pertain to biblical exegesis and theology, and in scholastic and earlier medieval theological writing more generally.
+I have recently developed an interest in medieval sacramental theology and its patristic foundations, and am currently working on a monograph on Wyclif's hermeneutic theory.
+I also love working with ancient languages, and much of my research is informed by a curiosity about their history, reception and academic study throughout the medieval period.

 At Stirling I teach mainly in the areas of Old and Middle English language and literature, and linguistics (especially historical linguistics and the history of the English language).
 I also teach Latin to postgraduate students.

 I would be interested in supervising doctoral research relating to any area of medieval intellectual and literary culture, especially English theological literature of the late medieval period, John Wyclif, the Bible and its interpretation, sacramental theology, and medieval theological questions more broadly.